 Emily Karaka has been painting and exhibiting for over 40 years.
 She is of Ngāti Hine (Ngāpuhi), Te Kawerau a Maki, Ngāti Tamaoho, Ngāi Tai ki Tāmaki, and Te Ahiwaru (Waikato) affiliations, with whakapapa to Puketāpapa and Ihumātao from her father John Mita Karaka, named after his great grandfather, Mita Karaka, who went to England with the Māori King to address Treaty of Waitangi concerns in 1914.

 Karaka’s works explore aspects of te ao Māori, and political and environmental issues.
 With her current show ‘Four Paintings’ at Visions in Auckland, she continues to demonstrate her importance both as an artist and as an activist.
 We speak to her about her career and the some of the meanings in her work.

-Tell me about your childhood?
+Tell us about your childhood.
 How were you initially inspired to create art and how did you learn?

-Your work has always been heavily influenced by Māori issues in society.
-Has your approach to how to send messages through your work changed throughout your career?
+Your work has always been heavily influenced by Māori societal issues.
+Has your approach on how to send messages through your work changed throughout your career?

 My work as a Māori woman painter has always been either a kind of self-portraiture or about heartfelt Treaty issues.

 Would you consider yourself an activist as much as you do an artist?

 Activism to bring political or social change is not far from my mind when I paint.
 I like to discuss and, if necessary, confront matters that I consider need discussion or redress.
 I do not and cannot separate my painting from my moral and ethical motives.
 They are one and the same.
 They (ideas, values) feed into each other when I work, giving me the platform to express being a Māori woman in New Zealand.

 How would you say your style of work was formed?